-- Veterinary records must be provided at the time of surrender.
+- Veterinary records must be provided prior to the time of surrender.

-- We cannot take in feral cats or dogs with aggressive behavior or bite histories.
+- We cannot take in cats or dogs with aggressive behavior, antisocial behavior, or bite histories.

 Things to Consider